faridhaghgooyan/woo-invoice-stylist/README.md

 ## :speech_balloon: Feedback ##

 I'm always looking for feedback from users.
-If you have any suggestions or ideas for improving the plugin, please don't hesitate to [open an issue](https://github.com/faridhaghgooyan/woo-invoice-stylist/issues) on our GitHub repository.
+If you have any suggestions or ideas for improving the plugin, please don't hesitate to [open an issue](https://github.com/faridhaghgooyan/woo-invoice-stylist/issues) on our GitHub repository or email me : [faridhaghgooyan@gmail.com](mailto:faridhaghgooyan@gmail.com).

 ## :briefcase: About Me ##